Pair Draw

 Required Materials

-Optional Materials
+Optional Enhancements

 Debriefing & Follow-up

 The debrief is the most critical part of this activity.
-Guide the conversation to connect the experience to their daily work.
+Guide the conversation to connect the experience to daily work.

 Debriefing Questions